divengine/div/README.md

 # Div PHP Template Engine

-by Rafa Rodríguez (rafacuba2015@gmail.com)
+by Rafa Rodríguez (rafageist86@gmail.com)

-Div is a template engine for PHP developed by the Eng.
-Rafa Rodriguez in 2011, that allows the separation of labor between the programmer and the designer.
+Div is a template and language engine for PHP developed by the Eng.
+Rafa Rodriguez since 2011, that allows the separation of labor between the programmer and the designer.
 As the designer built templates with some specific tags, the programmer uses the template to replace these tags with the information.
 Div have a compact a descriptive syntax for template's designers.